ab1983/beer-app/README.md

 It is possible import the source code to any IDE supporting Maven.
 Use Java 8 and Tomcat 8 to run the application.
-The database is placed in a Docker container running in a EC2 AWS instance.
+The database is placed in a Docker container running in an EC2 AWS instance.
 It was used data to populate the beerdb from http://openbeerdb.com/